 Use the College Map Mentor's Academic Organizer to keep track of your classes, grades, awards, certifications, accolades, community service, clubs, sports, work, etc. Collect all of the information you need to complete your applications in one place.

-Whether you are using Common App, Coalition App, or applying directly to a college, make sure you follow the checklist to the right.
+Whether you are using Common App, Coalition App, or applying directly to a college, follow the checklist to the right.

 One big piece of advice is to use the same personal email when filling out these forms - do NOT use your school email address!